jmswaney/blog/04_poetry_quickstart/README.md

 cd math-demo
 ```

 This will build out the basic structure of a Python package in poetry's standard format in the `math-demo` folder.
 We should find a subfolder named `math_demo` which, similar to other Python packages, is where our source code will go.
 There should also be a `tests` folder for unit tests and a curious new `pyproject.toml` file at the top-level.
-Brett Cannon wrote a great post about how using the newer `pyproject.toml` file can work together with `setuptools` [here](https://snarky.ca/what-the-heck-is-pyproject-toml/) if you are working with both.

 Historically, Python packages would have a `setup.py` file and optionally a `requirements.txt` file which can be used to install the Python package locally.
 Instead of writing the code to install the Python package, our `pyproject.toml` file is just a file with data in it that declares information about the Python package in a standard way.